ManhattanLife Medicare Supplement Plan Reviews in 2025

 **Plan N covers 100 percent of the Part B coinsurance, except for copayments of up to $20 for office visits and up to $50 for emergency room visits that don’t result in inpatient admission.

-It’s important to remember that Medicare supplement plans are standardized nationwide.
-This means a Plan G from ManhattanLife offers the same basic benefits as Plan G from any other insurance company.
-The difference lies in the premium costs, customer service, and any additional perks or discounts the company may offer.
+Medicare supplement plans are the same across the country.
+For example, a Plan G from ManhattanLife offers the same core benefits as a Plan G from any other insurer.
+The differences lie in the cost, customer service, and any additional benefits or discounts.

-For more information about how standardized Medigap plans work, see our complete guide to Medicare Supplement Insurance.
+For more information about standardized Medigap plans, see our complete guide to Medicare Supplement Insurance.

 Finding the Right ManhattanLife Medigap Plan for Your Needs

-ManhattanLife offers five different Medicare Supplement plans, each designed to meet different health care needs and budget considerations.
-Finding the right plan requires understanding both your health care utilization patterns and financial constraints.
+ManhattanLife offers five Medicare Supplement plans, each designed to meet different health care needs and budget considerations.

 Basic Coverage for Essential Protection

-Plan A offers the most basic coverage level, covering the Part A coinsurance and hospital costs, Part B coinsurance or copayments, blood (first three pints), and hospice care coinsurance or copayment.
-This plan may be suitable for beneficiaries who prioritize lower premiums and are willing to cover more costs out-of-pocket, including the Medicare Part A deductible.
+Plan A covers Part A coinsurance and hospital costs, Part B coinsurance or copayments, blood (first three pints), and hospice care coinsurance or copayment.
+This plan works well if you want lower premiums and don’t mind paying more costs out-of-pocket, including the Medicare Part A deductible.

 Comprehensive Coverage With Plan F

-For those eligible (beneficiaries who became Medicare-eligible before January 1, 2020), ManhattanLife Plan F offers the most comprehensive coverage available.
-This plan covers all out-of-pocket expenses for Medicare-approved services, including both Part A and Part B deductibles, excess charges, and foreign travel emergency coverage.
+If you’re eligible (you became Medicare-eligible before January 1, 2020), Plan F gives you the most comprehensive coverage available.
+This plan covers all your out-of-pocket expenses for Medicare-approved services, including both Part A and Part B deductibles, excess charges, and foreign travel emergency coverage.

-While Plan F has traditionally been popular due to its comprehensive coverage, our analysis found that increasing premiums have made it less cost-effective for many beneficiaries.
+While Plan F used to be popular because it covers everything, rising premiums have made it less cost-effective for many people.

 Maximum Value With Plan G

-ManhattanLife Plan G has emerged as the most popular choice among Medicare Supplement plans.
-It provides the same comprehensive coverage as Plan F, except that you will remain responsible for the Medicare Part B deductible ($240 in 2025).
-For many beneficiaries, the premium savings compared to Plan F outweigh this single out-of-pocket expense.
+Plan G has become the most popular choice among Medicare Supplement plans.
+It gives you the same comprehensive coverage as Plan F, except you’ll still pay the Medicare Part B deductible ($240 in 2025).
+For most people, what you save on premiums compared to Plan F is more than this one out-of-pocket expense.

-Did You Know: According to the Kaiser Family Foundation,2 Plan G has now surpassed Plan F as the most popular Medigap plan among new enrollees.
+Did You Know?
+According to the Kaiser Family Foundation, Plan G has now surpassed Plan F as the most popular Medigap plan among new enrollees.2

 Budget-Friendly Option With Plan N

-If you want to balance coverage with affordability, ManhattanLife Plan N offers substantial coverage with cost-sharing features that help lower your monthly premium.
+Plan N gives you substantial coverage with cost-sharing features that help lower your monthly premium.
 With Plan N, you’ll pay up to $20 copays for some office visits and up to $50 for emergency room visits (waived if you’re admitted).
-Although these are relatively uncommon, you’ll also be responsible for any Part B excess charges.
+You’ll also pay any Part B excess charges.

 International Coverage for Travelers

-ManhattanLife Plans C, F, G, and N include foreign travel emergency coverage for those who travel internationally.
-This benefit covers 80 percent of medically necessary emergency care received outside the U.S. during the first 60 days of each trip, after a $250 deductible, up to a lifetime maximum of $50,000.
+Plans C, F, G, and N include foreign travel emergency coverage.
+This benefit covers 80% of medically necessary emergency care received outside the U.S. during the first 60 days of each trip, after a $250 deductible, up to a lifetime maximum of $50,000.

 Understanding ManhattanLife Medigap Plan Costs

-We found their rates generally competitive when comparing ManhattanLife’s premiums with competitors, especially when factoring in available discounts.
-The insurer offers meaningful savings opportunities with their Spousal Discount (for married couples where both spouses have ManhattanLife Medigap policies) and Household Discount (for unmarried individuals who have lived together for at least a year), which range from 7 percent to 12 percent depending on the state.
+Their rates are generally competitive, especially when factoring in available discounts.
+The Spousal Discount (for married couples where both spouses have ManhattanLife Medigap policies) and Household Discount (for unmarried individuals who have lived together for at least a year) range from 7% to 12% depending on the state.

-Based on our analysis of ManhattanLife’s premium data across multiple states, here are approximate monthly premium ranges for a 65-year-old nonsmoking individual:
+Based on premium data across multiple states, here are approximate monthly premium ranges for a 65-year-old nonsmoking individual:

 Plan | Approximate Monthly Premium Range |